 - in financial need (within 200 percent of the poverty level for the county).

 Maui only recently instituted this new Free Fare Fixed Route program on March 1, 2024, just a few weeks before our trip, so what great timing that was for us!
 I had read about it when I did a Google search of Maui bus routes and fares.
-At the time I thought it would merely come in handy the odd time, but we ended up using it every single day.
+At the time I thought it would merely come in handy the odd time, but we ended up exploring around Maui by bus every single day.

-This Free Fare program applies to seniors, children, students, people with disabilities, and people demonstrating financial need.
-For some of these, people need to get a special ID card to ride for free, but if you are 55+, you only need to show a piece of picture ID with your birthdate on it.
+This Maui by bus Free Fare program applies to seniors, children, students, people with disabilities, and people demonstrating financial need.
+For some of these, people need to get a special ID card to ride Maui by bus for free, but if you are 55+, you only need to show a piece of picture ID with your birthdate on it.
 It didn’t matter that we were Canadian either, so seniors from any country can ride the Maui buses for free.

 We went on many different bus routes in every conceivable direction from our home base in Kihei at the beautiful Leilani Kai Resort.
-We simply used Google Maps to plan our route, had a lovely short walk to the nearest bus stop, and arrived in plenty of time to get on the bus.
+We simply used Google Maps to plan our route around Maui by bus, had a lovely short walk to the nearest bus stop, and arrived in plenty of time to get on the bus.
 We also noted the bus times for the return trips, and there were handy schedules posted at many of the bus stops as well.

-We went to such a variety of places – beaches like Charley Young Beach, Kealia Beach Park (Sugar Beach), and the three Kamaole Beaches, as well as farmer’s markets big and small including the huge Saturday market across the island in Kahului.
+We went to such a variety of places on Maui by bus – beaches like Charley Young Beach, Kealia Beach Park (Sugar Beach), and the three Kamaole Beaches, as well as farmer’s markets big and small including the huge Saturday market across the island in Kahului.
 We went to cute charming towns, and to more up-scale resort towns.

 Sometimes our destination required us to transfer to a second bus.
 We got to know two of these transfer points very well – the Queen Ka’ahumanu Center and the Maalaea Harbour Village.